docsom/web-app-project/README.md

 Inside the docker container, you can run:
 **root@containerID$ sh run.sh**

+In run.sh, it notices as follows:
+**After this operation, 5837 kB of additional disk space will be used.**
+**Do you want to continue?
+[Y/n] then, you just enter y** and
+after this sentence, mongo want to know our space.
+**You should enter "6" and "69".**

 The container will execute a bash shell by default when the built image is launched.
 It takes **10 minutes** in our local machine.
 Please wait for building completely.